This article is part of a larger series on Retail Management.

 Take a look through the examples below to see what a clean, well-branded, and informational line sheet should look like:

-Once your line sheet is complete, you are ready to start the fun part: selling.
+Once your line sheet is complete or your inventory is uploaded onto your software, you are ready to start the fun part: selling.
 Depending on your product market and the customer base that you want to reach, you will likely adopt different strategies for getting your brand in front of buyers.

 Below, we will look at four options for getting your products in front of retailers so you can ultimately make sales.

 Selling wholesale is an extremely lucrative business model that focuses primarily on brand development and product enhancements rather than direct customer sales (unless of course, you are both the wholesaler and the retailer).
-Creating a wholesale business looks different from starting a retail business and this guide will help you understand how you can get your wholesale business off the ground and start making sales.
+Creating a wholesale business looks different from starting a retail business, and following our guide can get your business off the ground and start making sales.